7 Key US & EU Regulations for Apparel & Textile Supply Chains

 How to comply with the CSDDD?

-• Implement risk-based systems to monitor and prevent violations of human rights and environmental impacts across your supply chain
+• Implement systems to manage supply chain risk and monitor and prevent violations of human rights and environmental impacts across your supply chain

 • Assess both upstream and downstream activities within your value chains